hrgdavor/jscadui/file-format/3mf-export/README.md

 where this 3mf code is from.
 Final usage will of course be to take a snapshot from canvas while exporting the mesh.
 Sample of such code is left in [testGen.js] but unused.
 ![testThumbnail.png](testThumbnail.png)

-# PERFORMANCE: array of strings and `Array.join('')`

-`Array.join('')`

-After multiple explorations and tests it looks like  is the best choice to combine large number of strings.
-It can calculate size of final string in advance.
-It is faster or at least very similar to other, and can handle more than 65536 strings.

-`String.concat()`

-Also can calculate size of new string in advance.
-At the time of writing this library it had similar performance in Chrome but was much slower than `Array.join('')`.
-It has one big drawback because it is limited to 65536 elements due to using varargs input.

-` str +=`

-is slowest as it has to copy old data again and again for each step.